hashicorp/packer/website/source/docs/templates/user-variables.html.md

 | aws_access_key | foo |
 | aws_secret_key | baz |

+## Defaults

+The default function allows you to specify a default value for a given

 # Recipes

 ## Making a provisioner step conditional on the value of a variable